 You’ll have the chance to consider new ideas, network with others, attend events, work on projects – all of which will help you to grow both professionally and personally for your future, and beyond.

 Faith and spirituality

 Whatever your beliefs, our team of chaplains is here to support you during your time at BCU.
-We also have dedicated faith advisers who can signpost to local places of worship, answer questions about their faith or support students of that faith in times of difficulty.
+We also have dedicated faith advisers who can signpost to local places of worship, answer questions about their faith or support students in times of difficulty.

 Finance and money matters

-Our Finance and Money Matters Team in Student Support are on hand to help you with any questions or problems you may have, both before and during your time as a student here.
+Our Finance and Money Matters Team in Student Support is on hand to help you with any questions or problems you may have, both before and during your time as a student here.

 Depending on your course and level of study, the team can advise on financial support you may be eligible for to pay your tuition fees and living costs while you study with us.

 You may need some help with financial planning and budgeting while you're a student, particularly if you're living away from home for the first time.
 Our Finance and Money Matters Team can provide advice and support if you get into financial difficulties, and help you to identify possible sources of emergency funding.